Affordable Kitchen Remodel Using Stock Cabinets and DIY Doors

 DIY stand for painting cabinet doors during an affordable kitchen remodel

-2. Test your sprayer on cardboard or scrap wood to ensure the paint flows smoothly and settings are correct.
+2. Test your sprayer – Use cardboard or scrap wood to adjust flow and settings.

-4. Begin with a quick coat on the edges, then spray at an angle to reach under the lip.
-Work from top to bottom, side to side.
+4. Spray edges first – Then spray at an angle under the lip.
+Move in smooth lines from top to bottom, side to side.

-5. Rotate the hanger and spray the other side.
+5. Rotate and repeat – Flip the hanger to spray the back side.

 After priming, I hung the doors on a rod in the garage and let them dry overnight.

-The next day, I used a 180-grit sanding sponge to lightly sand the primer.
-Primer often leaves a bit of texture, and a light sanding helps remove any bumps or imperfections.
-Then I used an air compressor to blow off the dust, but a tack cloth works just as well to ensure the wood is clean.
+The next morning, I used a 180-grit sanding sponge to lightly sand the primer.
+Primer leaves a bit of texture, and sanding smooths it out beautifully.
+I blew off the dust with an air compressor (but a tack cloth works too).

 Attaching the doors is simple and might be easier with a second set of hands, though I managed it alone.
 The soft-close hinges fit snugly into the pre-bored holes, and the hinges were then screwed into the cabinets.